 If you already have a stock of your books, we provide a free marketing outlet.
 We may need to see a copy of your book before we accept you into the family.
-If you haven't got your book ready yet, but do want to get it printed, there are a few simple stages we will go through with you:
+If you haven't got it ready yet, but do want to get it printed, there are a few simple stages we will go through with you:

 Stage 1: We can provide a full service to help you edit and format your book.
 Initial consultation will be free, and there are resources on the Inca pages to help you with the formatting etc. If you decide you wish to have us professionally edit and format your work, this may be chargeable, I'm afraid, but you will get the best rates anywhere on the market, and a quality product.
 We will do a free e-book version if you engage this facility.
 If you only want to submit an e-book to Amazon, we can provide a formatted .kpf version for direct uploading at minimal cost.

 Stage 2: Once you have your files formatted for printing, we will introduce you to our printing facility.
-You will engage them to provide a print run if you wish, or simply upload them yourself to Amazon, Lulu, or Smashwords.
+You can engage them to provide a print run if you wish, or simply upload them yourself to Amazon, Lulu, or Smashwords.
 The contract is then directly between you and them.

 Stage 3: Once you have your stock, you go to PayPal (or similar trusted third party (TTP)) and set up an account.
 PayPal provide a simple form to make a 'pay now' button (see our Bookstore and the information on the Resources page).
 You then send us the code they provide, and we will add your book to our site.

-Stage 4: After that, when people click to buy your book, they are directed to the TTP, the money goes to you, and you ship your book directly to the customer.
+Stage 4: After that, when people click to buy, they are directed to the TTP, the money goes to you, and you ship directly to the customer.
 We don't take any commission.